ewosborne/concur/README.md

   -v, --version            version for concur
 ````

 Concur takes some mandatory arguments.
 The first is the command you wish to run concurrently.
 All subsequent arguments are whatever it is you want to change about what you run in parallel.

 Here's an example which pings three different hosts:

 ```
 ./concur "ping -c 1 {{1}}" www.mit.edu www.ucla.edu www.slashdot.org
 ```

-This runs `ping -c 1` for each of those three web sites, replacing `{{1}}` with one of the sites.
+This runs `ping -c 1` for each of those three web sites, replacing `{{1}}` with each in turn.
 It returns a JSON block to stdout, suitable for piping into `jq` or `gron`.

-There are two top-level keys, `commands` and `info`.  `info` doesn't have much in it now. `commands` is where most of the fun is.
+There are two top-level keys, `commands` and `info`.  `info` doesn't have much in it now, just the overall runtime. `commands` is where most of the fun is.
 Take a look at the example below.
 It's a list of information about each command which was run.
-It is in random order.
+Host as substituted in in random order.
+This is by design.

 Some things to note are: `stdout` is there as an array, with each line of stdout a separate array element. `stderr` is stored the same way too.
 The return code from the application is in `returncode` and the runtime for the command is `runtime`.